frederic-perez/AmE-dictionary/data/dictionary.md

 __soda jerk__ _n informal_ One who works at a soda fountain.
 __sodden__ _adj_ :three::hammer: _Piss-sodden beds._
 __soffit__
+__soft serve__ _n_ :camera: Any of several soft, creamy frozen desserts, such as ice cream and frozen yogurt, dispensed from a machine at the point of sale.
 __soft-pedal__ _v_ _informal_ :two: (soft-pedal) To make less emphatic or obvious; play down. _Soft-pedal a potentially explosive issue._
 __soft-spoken__ _adj_ :two::hammer:
 __soften__ _v_ :two::mute:[sof~~t~~en]:hammer: _Smooths and softens dry skin with nourishing plant oils._